 Multiple interment rights

 CCNSW can remove the restriction on a person holding interment rights for more than 2 sites in a cemetery.
-These guides explain what information cemetery operators must provide when applying for an exemption.
+This guide explains what information cemetery operators must provide when applying for an approval.

 Guide to records: certificates and forms